Ušće, Belgrade: Nica Beach

 A sandy beach with the cabins, kafanas and barracks, used as sheds by the fishermen, occupied the area of the modern quay, north of the Branko's Bridge.
 It was one of the favorite vacation spots of Belgraders during Interbellum.
 People were transported from the city by small boats and the starting point was a small kafana "Malo pristanište" in Savamala.
 Occupying the left bank of the Sava, it was on the location of the access ramp for the future King Alexander Bridge.
 The objects were demolished manually, including numerous kafanas: "Ostend", "Zdravlje", "Abadžija", "Jadran", "Krf", "Dubrovnik", "Adrija", etc. The only one that wasn't demolished was "Nica", predecessor of the modern Ušće restaurant.
 In total, 20 proper objects and 2,000 cabins, barracks, sheds, etc. were demolished, jointly by the municipalities of Zemun and Bežanija, which owned half of the land each, and the proprietors of the objects.
 The plan was to build an embankment instead.

 However, the beach itself survived the construction of the bridge in 1934 as it only made access easier.
 By this time, "Nica" became the largest city beach.
 It was filled with fine, white sands and was shallow.
 In time it stretched even further along the Sava, up to the location of the modern Gazela Bridge.
 There was a sandy barrier island (sprud) close to the central section of the Sava in front of the beach so it was a popular goal to be reached by the swimmers.
 The beach was finally closed in 1938 when the construction of the embankment began.
 The barrier island was destroyed after 1948, when the sand was used to fill the marsh during the construction of New Belgrade.
 The beach itself was called Nica (Serbian for Nice, in France) after one of the kafanas.

 Characteristics

 Like all of Novi Beograd, Ušće is flat, and without buildings to hide that fact like in the rest of the municipality, that is quite obvious here.
-With only three buildings and several smaller edifices, Ušće is the least urbanized section of Novi Beograd but some residential blocks are administratively attached to the local community of the same name, which had the population of 9,991 in 2011.
+With only three buildings and several smaller edifices, Ušće is the least urbanized section of Novi Beograd but some residential blocks are administratively attached to the local community of the same name, which had a population of 9,991 in 2011.

 Ušće is a vast grassy and forested area 2.5 × 1 km along the river banks.
 As such, it is used by many Belgraders as a recreational area or as a place for organizing political gatherings or musical concerts.
 However, many areas are not cultivated, but left to grow wild.
 During the high levels of the Danube and the Sava, bank areas are always flooded.